Huy-Ngo/acanban/docs/source/meth/database/user.rst

    A unique identifier assigned to students to be used outside this system

 ``bio`` : ``object``, *optional*
-   A self-description of the user.
-It can have following fields:

-   - ``description``: A markdown text describing the user
-   - ``institution``: The institution the user is working at, mainly for supervisors
-   - ``interest``: Research interests of a supervisor or student
+   A markup text describing the user.
+This is not necessary, but it can be helpful for a supervisor to have a biography to show their credibility in their respective field.